-36. Are there any future developments or planned reforms of the merger control regime in your jurisdiction?
+27. Are there any future developments or planned reforms of the merger control regime in your jurisdiction?

 With regards to merger control rules, and the Competition Act as a whole, there are no current proposals or discussions being held for a possible revision of the regime.
-However, as regards the aforementioned binding opinion of the sector media regulator, on the grounds of the freedom and plurality of media considerations, it has been heavily criticized and is therefore weakened, so this situation may lead to a possible change.
+However, as regards the aforementioned binding opinion of the sector media regulator (section 4.2), on the grounds of the freedom and plurality of media considerations, it has been heavily criticized and it is therefore weakened, so this situation may lead to a possible change.